We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 We found it a lot of fun watching the worms go to work, and if you have kids, the vermicomposter could even be an educational experience.
 The vermicomposter kit comes with the starter bedding needed to keep the worms happy and healthy, but you can use shredded cardboard, newspaper, or coconut coir for additional bedding as needed.

-The kit also includes four stackable trays.
+This kit has four stackable trays.
 You start with just one bottom tray filled with bedding, worms, and food scraps and repeat the process.
 When they run out of food scraps on one tray, the worms will migrate on their own through the openings on the bottom of the tray to reach the new scraps.
 We did find that the trays fill up quickly with scraps, and we had to have an older compost bin handy for overflow.

 Along with the trays and bedding, the kit includes mineral rock dust, a hand rake and scraper, a worm ladder, the bin base with a spigot, and a comprehensive instruction manual.
 Note that it does not include the worms, but they are easily sourced from most pet stores, or you can even purchase them online.

 We love that it doesn't emit a noticeable odor, which also makes it a great indoor option.
-However, we will note that after our first few weeks of testing, we did have to replace the worms and move them to an area that stayed warm (but not hot) and didn't get direct sunlight.
+However, we will note that during eight months of testing, we had to replace the worms several times, which is not ideal.
 We recommend keeping them in an area that gets a moderate, consistent temperature.

 Dimensions: 18 x 18 x 24 inches︱Capacity: 3 cubic feet︱Material: Plastic︱Chambers: 4